Murder of Hatun Sürücü: Prosecution

 In July 2005, the Berlin Public Prosecutor's office charged Sürücü's brothers with her murder.
-On September 14, 2005, Ayhan Sürücü, the youngest brother, confessed to murdering his sister.
+On 14 September 2005, Ayhan Sürücü, the youngest brother, confessed to murdering his sister.
 In April 2006, Ayhan was sentenced to nine years and three months in prison, and his two older brothers were acquitted of charges of conspiring to murder their sister.
-The prosecution appealed on a point of law at the Federal Court of Justice, the Bundesgerichtshof, immediately and the 5th criminal division of the Federal Court of Justice overturned the conviction and allowed the revision.
+The prosecution appealed on a point of law at the Federal Court of Justice, the Bundesgerichtshof, immediately and the 5th criminal division of the Federal Court of Justice overturned the conviction and allowed a revision.
 A new criminal proceeding was to take place in August 2008.

-After completing his sentence on July 4, 2014, Ayhan Sürücü was released from prison and deported from Germany to Turkey.
+After completing his sentence on 4 July 2014, Ayhan Sürücü was released from prison and deported from Germany to Turkey.

 Public outrage

-Sürücü's murder was the sixth incident of "honour" killing since October, 2004.
+Sürücü's murder was the sixth incident of "honour" killing since October 2004.
 On 22 February 2005, a vigil called by the Berlin Gay and Lesbian association was held at the scene of the crime, which was attended by about 100 Germans and Turks together.
 A second vigil, called for by German politicians and artists, was held on 24 February.
-Sürücü's murder, and several similar cases in Germany and elsewhere in Europe have been cited by political opponents of Turkey's admission to the European Union, as an example of disregard for human rights in the Turkish culture.
+Sürücü's murder and several similar cases in Germany and elsewhere in Europe were cited by political opponents of Turkey's admission to the European Union as an example of disregard for human rights in the Turkish culture.
 Sürücü was of Kurdish descent.

-The Sürücü family's behaviour again sparked public outrage when Hatun's sister Arzu applied for custody of Hatun's six-year-old son Can, who has been living with a foster family in Berlin since the murder of his mother.
-Eight months later the district court of Berlin-Tempelhof rejected the request.
-Arzu Sürücü appealed this decision but the appeal was rejected.
+The Sürücü family's behaviour again sparked public outrage when Hatun's sister Arzu applied for custody of Hatun's six-year-old son Can, who had been living with a foster family in Berlin since the murder of his mother.
+Eight months later, the district court of Berlin-Tempelhof rejected the request.
+Arzu Sürücü appealed this decision, and the appeal was also rejected.

 The public continues to demonstrate for Hatun on the anniversary of her death.
 Activists and citizens lay wreaths in her memory and campaign for help for girls who are faced with forced marriage and honour-related violence.
-Giyasettin Sayan, a Kurdish politician, complained that no Kurdish representatives were invited in demonstrations after Sürücü's murder, saying, "we are all from Turkey, but we are not all Turks."
+Giyasettin Sayan, a Kurdish politician, complained that no Kurdish representatives were invited to demonstrations after Sürücü's murder, saying, "we are all from Turkey, but we are not all Turks."